|

 – Start saving money now.
 It’s never too early to start saving for your child’s future.
 Try to put away as much money as you can each month so you’ll have a cushion when expenses start piling up.

 – Consider your maternity leave.
-If you’re planning to take time off work after the baby is born, make sure you have a plan to maintain your income during that time.
+If you plan to take time off work after the baby is born, make sure you plan to maintain your income during that time.
 Will you have paid leave?
 Will you need to take unpaid leave?
 Make sure you understand your benefits so you can plan accordingly.

 – Make a budget.
 Once you know your income and expenses, sit down and make a budget.
 This will help you see where your money is going and where you can cut back if necessary.